Can High Blood Pressure Cause Headaches?

 Stress

-The stress hormone cortisol causes blood vessels to narrow and makes your heart beat faster.
+The stress hormone cortisol from the adrenal glands causes blood vessels to narrow and makes your heart beat faster.
 This combination can lead to a headache, especially if you’re not getting enough sleep or eating well.

 Lack of sleep or poor quality sleep (insomnia)